manips-sai-org/sai2-interfaces/docs/ui_elements_details/toggle-group/README.md

 * `key`: Optional.
 The checkbox can be hooked up to a Redis key that holds a boolean value.
 Otherwise, the checkbox value is held in memory and is initialized to unchecked.
-If the key is present but does not exists in the redis database, then it will be initialized to 0.
+If the key is present but does not exists in the redis database, then the checkbox starts unckecked and the key will be set the first time the checkbox is clicked
 * `enabled`: Optional.
 If the toggle group is not attached to a redis key, or if the redis key does not exist, this will initialize the checkbox to enabled.